nnellans/terraform-guide/README.md

 - `terraform import`
   - work in progress
 - `terraform init`
-  - Downloads any Providers that are found in your code, they are put here:  `<currentDirectory>\.terraform\`
+  - Downloads any Providers that are found in your code, and puts them here:  `<currentDirectory>\.terraform\`
   - You must run `init` each time you change settings for your Remote Backend
   - You must run `init` each time you reference a new Module, or change Module settings
 - `terraform output`